PyMVPA/PyMVPA/doc/source/tutorial.rst

 All that we are missing for a first attempt of a classification analysis of this dataset is a :term:`classifier`.
-This time we will not use a magic function to help us, but create the classifier ourselves.
+This time we will not use a magic function to help us, but will create the classifier ourselves.
 The original study employed a so-called 1-nearest-neighbor classifier, using correlation as a distance measure.
 In PyMVPA this type of classifier is provided by the `~mvpa.clfs.knn.kNN` class, that makes is possible to specify the desired